luisvinicius167/dutier/README.md

  ### React TodoMVC Example:
  [![React with Dutier](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/mZnrX7GN0)

-With `Dutier` your `actions` are async pure functions that returns a payload information about how to work with the state, and the `dispatch` method always return new values based on your state.
+With `Dutier` your `actions` are pure functions that returns a function with the dispatch method, that will dispatch a payload information about how to work with the state, and the `dispatch` method always return new values based on your state.

 ### The Gist
 The application state is stored in an object tree inside a single store.
 Your actions will only dispatch information about how work with the state and then return new state values based on your state.